Weekly Cleaning Schedule + Free Printable

 A Task Pack is a ready-made checklist you turn into real shared tasks, recurring chores and calendar events in seconds.
 Activate the Weekly Household Reset pack and it does the heavy lifting for you:

-• Everyone sees the same live schedule on iOS or web, and because OneHaus also works inside AI assistants powered by AWS Bedrock, you can ask for "what is left this week" without opening the app.
+- Everyone sees the same live schedule on iPhone, iPad, Apple Watch and Android, and because OneHaus also works inside AI assistants, you can ask for "what is left this week" without opening the app.

 Because the items are real recurring tasks and not just a printed list, the schedule keeps running on its own.
 Mark the bathrooms done and they reappear next week, on the next person in the rotation, with a reminder.
 That is the difference between a schedule you read once and a schedule that actually runs your home.
 The full setup, including how to edit cadences and rotation, is in the Task Packs docs.